Term Deposit Maturity Guide: What Are Your Options?

 Take no action / term deposit rollover

-The default option when you take no action is for your funds to be rolled over into a new deposit with the same term length (this is sometimes referred to as tdr - term deposit rollover).
-The bank’s prevailing interest rate for your chosen term will apply to your new investment.
-While this can be a convenient way to continue building a bigger savings balance, the downside is that your bank’s prevailing interest rate may not be competitive with the rates on offer elsewhere.
-Investing your money for the same term may also not be suitable, so it’s usually a good idea to compare your options and consider choosing a new term and interest rate.
+Often, if you do nothing and take no action your funds will be rolled over into a new term deposit with the same term length (this is sometimes referred to as tdr - term deposit rollover).
+The bank’s current interest rate for your chosen term will apply to your new investment.
+While this can be a convenient way to continue building a bigger savings balance, the downside is that your bank’s current interest rate may not be competitive with the rates on offer elsewhere.
+Investing your money for the same term length may also not be suitable, so it’s usually a good idea to compare your options and consider choosing a new term and interest rate.

 Choose a new term deposit